Reliability - What Fails and What Do We Do About It?

 An Engineering Business Function, should be responsible for selecting equipment that maximizes design reliability, and in a joint design process with Production and Maintenance is set up to be designed for maintainability.

 The decisions taken during the Engineering phase will linger on for years after decisions are made.
-Choices for equipment and systems decided on, or specified, during this period can affect upwards of 80 percent of the total lifecycle ownership costs.
-Only 20-30 percent of this cost can be influenced in later stages of the lifecycle.
+Choices for equipment and systems decided on, or specified, during this period can affect upwards of 80% of the total lifecycle ownership costs.
+Only 20-30% of this cost can be influenced in later stages of the lifecycle.

-Alongside taking ownership of the required operating procedures for start-up-, produce-, switch-over- and shutdown or equipment and systems, production teams play an important role in the early identification of technical issues, and should be the first line of defence by conducting operator inspections of the equipment they operate, performing daily maintenance tasks (cleaning, lubricating, etc.), and operating within the constraints of the operating specifications of the equipment.
+Alongside taking ownership of the required operating procedures for start-up, produce, switch-over, and shutdown or equipment and systems, production teams play an important role in the early identification of technical issues.
+Production teams should be the first line of defense by conducting operator inspections of the equipment they operate, performing daily maintenance tasks (cleaning, lubricating, etc.), and operating within the constraints of the operating specifications of the equipment.

 - Procurement and Logistics

-The decisions taken to realizing lowest cost of ownership are far more complex than simply choosing the least expensive piece of equipment.
-It may be that the best mid-long term buy is one that costs most initially but last far longer than a “similar” item provided by another manufacturer.
+The decisions made towards realizing lowest cost of ownership are far more complex than simply choosing the least expensive piece of equipment.
+It may be the best mid/long term buy is one that costs the most initially but lasts far longer than a “similar” item provided by another manufacturer.
 The procurement agent must consider the Total Cost of Ownership over the lifetime of the equipment.

-That the procurement agent is familiar with the technical complexity of components is not a reasonable expectation.
-Interactions need to be close between Engineering and Maintenance to educate and support the procurement department to develop an understanding in evaluating technical proposals.
+Assuming the procurement agent is familiar with the technical complexity of components is not a reasonable expectation.
+Interactions need to be close between Engineering and Maintenance to educate and support the procurement department with developing an understanding in evaluating technical proposals.

 Most capital projects are focusing on designing systems based on the production processes required.
 Basically these designs result in a collection of components, organized into individual pieces of equipment, which are then coupled together to form systems.